-The Governing Body has reviewed the key risks and is of the view that there is an ongoing process for identifying, evaluating and managing the Academy's significant risks that has been in place for the year ended 31 August 2023 and up to the date of approval of the annual report and financial statements.
+The Governing Body has reviewed the key risks and is of the view that there is an ongoing process for identifying, evaluating and managing the Academy's significant risks that has been in place for the year ended 31 August 2024 and up to the date of approval of the annual report and financial statements.
 This process is regularly reviewed by the F&B, and Audit Risk Committee, on behalf of the Governing Body and is actively monitored on a regular and frequent basis by the Senior Leadership Team.
 Mindful of the risks associated with buildings, the academy staff refer to Good Estate Management for Schools and the Estate management competency framework.
-In the 2023-2024 Condition Improvement Fund (CIF) bidding round the school was successful in securing funds for fire door replacement.
+While unsuccessful with CIF bids in 2024, the school will apply again for 2025-26.
 The school is also aware of the need for vigilance around IT servers and systems and has cyber security insurance in place.
 A Risk Management Policy is in place and accompanies the Risk Management table.